patrickhui2013047/DataBus/README.md

  - Message		The body of data.
 [IMessage] is provided to create your message class
  - Logger		Data bus logger.
 [ILogger] is provided for create your logger or attach to external logger.

- A simple project for understanding
+ A sample project is added for understanding the use of DataBus.